izzy-robinson/msc-thesis/A Fresh Perspective on Local Friendliness Inequalities.md

 :align: center
 ```

-In the next section we will use this grid form to decompose the inequality in a useful way.
-We could of course have done so directly from the correlator form of the inequality, however it is useful to have a visual aid.
+In the next section we will use this grid form to decompose the inequality in a useful way.[^1]

+[^1]: We could of course have done so directly from the correlator form of the inequality, however it is useful to have a visual aid.

 ## Decomposition of the LF Inequality